kimberlyl26/kimberlyl26.github.io/README.md

 # Final Project - Weather App using OpenWeatherMap api

-Run this locally because it doesn't work the same way
-* Get a free api key from http://openweathermap.org/price
-* Find  `var params` object in app.js and set api_key to yours
-* Run locally
+Go to http://kimberlyl26.github.io/config.html first and put in your access keys and submit.
+Then go to http://kimberlyl26.github.io/
  * Type in zip or city and click submit and you'll save your location to a list on the right (Create)
  * Click on each link to ping opwm api and retrieve some weather stats and display them on the page
  * Click on the trash icon next to any location link to delete that location
+ * You can save as many locations as you want
 TODO:
-* figure out what the deal is with ParseObjectType and heroku and how to deploy.
-Then do it.
+* Pictures/more weather stats and functionality
 * More/better documentation

 # Project 4 Starter Code